(Mr. Paul & Mrs. Herta Hafner reviews of 7 days Northwest Vietnam, ~1,400 km)

 Of the two ‘homestays’, the one in Vu Linh was splendid, whilst the one in Mai Chau was really a giant guest house on stilts, lacking any ‘home’ feel (but we enjoyed the stay there, too, and especially the performance after dinner; collecting USD5 per person for the performance was petty, on a budget of USD750 per person).
 Could homestay hosts have a range of different pillows, allowing for a range of anatomies?

 The first lunch in Hoa Binh (at a tourist place whose name I don’t recall) was substandard.
-This was all the more annoying as halfway through our meal about a dozen French speaking tourists (with a bus from buffalotours.com) arrived and were treated to a fine banquet lunch at the next table.
+This was all the more annoying as halfway through our meal about a dozen French-speaking tourists (with a bus from buffalotours.com) arrived and were treated to a fine banquet lunch at the next table.
 We had not been offered a printed menu, and the verbal communication about food with our guide Mr. Dzung was not completely established yet).

 Lunch on Day 2 in Son La was ok, after we insisted on being given a menu, and while the quality of the food was ok, the standard of service at Cong Doan is poor – we were offered a soiled tablecloth and treated almost like aliens when we insisted on a clean one which could not be procured.
-In response to our dissatisfaction, Mr. Dzung arranged dinner at the Sunrise Hotel, very nice food and extremely friendly service.
-This would probably have been a better choice of hotel than Cong Doan.
-From then on, food was pleasant.
+In response to our dissatisfaction, Mr. Dzung arranged dinner at the Sunrise Hotel, with very nice food and extremely friendly service.
+This would probably have been a better choice of the hotel than Cong Doan.
+From then on, the food was pleasant.

 Highlights: the Vietnamese dinner in Sapa with Mr. Dzung, the dinner at Buffalo Bell in Sapa, and the meals in Vu Linh.